epuvlist/StationBoard/README.md

 This version uses the Python Zeep module to inspect the WSDL.
-Zeep handles all the http request and response operations, and also abstracts away all XML parsing, making these aspects quite simple in the program below.
+Zeep handles all the http request and response operations, and also abstracts away all XML parsing, making these aspects quite simple in the program itself.
 The advantage of using the WSDL over hard coding the XML request is that if Darwin release a new version of the WSDL then this can simply be updated in the config file.
 The program does not need to know about the underlying XML data schemas, XSD files etc.